Unity-Technologies/AssetGraph/README.md

 ![SS](/Doc/1.png)

 ###2.Connect them
 Let it connect!
 You can preview which resources will run on the connection.
 ![SS](/Doc/2.png)

 ###3.Set Parameters for each nodes
 Every nodes has parameters for customize resources.
-Set it from that Inspector.
+These settings will reflect to the resources on streams!
 ![SS](/Doc/3.png)

 ###4.Build!
 Resources are running on the nodes & connections!
-It's easy, scalable, adjustable way for generate assets.
+It's easy, repeatable, scalable way for generating assets.
 ![SS](/Doc/4.png)
 ![SS](/Doc/5.png)
 ![SS](/Doc/6.png)